The Search

 If you're not seeing enough places—ground floor or otherwise—for sale in your price range or target neighborhood—and/or you'd like to avoid a bidding war—consider expanding your search to "off-market" listings.
 NYC real estate brokerage The Agency uses technology to mine public records and identify owners who may be ready to sell, meaning you can meet and deal with owners before their homes hit the market.
 Click here to learn more

-7. Extra space and storage
+7. Extra storage and square feet

 If you are on the ground floor of a townhouse or brownstone, there's a good chance you'll get access to the building's basement, which could mean extra storage and even your own laundry room.
-You might also have your own private entrance under the stoop and gain a de facto mudroom via the common hallway that leads down to the basement.
+You might also have a private entrance under the stoop and gain a de facto mudroom via the common hallway that leads down to the basement.

 According to Hoagland, sometimes the ground floor of a co-op or condo "has a layout unique from any other floors, and owning a unique asset can help you stand out from the competition in a crowded marketplace."

-"The fact is you generally get more for your money in terms of square footage for the same price, given the cost differentials.
+"You generally get more for your money in terms of square footage for the same price, given the cost differentials.
 Buying real estate involves deciding what one's personal goal priority tree looks like, and if space is number one over light and views, for example, a ground-floor apartment can be a perfect choice."

 —Earlier versions of this article contained reporting and writing by Virginia K. Smith, Nikki Mascali, and Emily Myers.
+This article was updated for 2025 by Evelyn Battaglia.